apache/jackrabbit-site/src/site/markdown/status/board-report-2025-09.md

 driven by dependencies from Jackrabbit Oak.

-The team is further reducing usage of Google's Guava library and Jackrabbit Oak is now using Java features where possible.
+The team is further reducing usage of Google's Guava library and Jackrabbit Oak is now using Java features or Apache Commons alternatives where possible.
 The long term goal is to remove the dependency on Guava.

-The Solr integration module has been removed from Jackrabbit Oak, after deprecating it last year.
-Instead, the team invested heavily into integration with Elasticsearch and added AI/ML inference capabilities.
+Jackrabbit Oak release 1.84.0 updated the MongoDB driver from 3.12.14 to 5.2.1.
+This update required many code changes because the new MongoDB driver version is not backward compatible.
+The new driver version ensures compatibility with future MongoDB server versions and officially supports Java 21.

+Early July a security vulnerability (CVE-2025-53689) was reported.
+The team released fixes for multiple versions of Jackrabbit on July 14th.

 ## Community Health:
 The project is generally healthy with a continuous stream of traffic